Giving to STEM education at CSME

 • mentorship opportunities

-STEM HOUSE brings elementary school students in grades 3-5 to SF State where they put on lab coats, goggles, and sit at improvised lab tables to learn about science with SF State undergraduate students.
-STEM HOUSE helps our students learn pedagogical tools for teaching biology, chemistry, environmental science, and physics.
+STEM House brings elementary school students in grades 3-5 to SF State where they put on lab coats, goggles, and sit at improvised lab tables to learn about science with SF State undergraduate students.
+STEM House helps our students learn pedagogical tools for teaching biology, chemistry, environmental science, and physics.
 Elementary school students get the experience of being on a college campus and work with a diverse class of SF State teachers-in-training.
 This pairing results in hands-on, high-interest science learning that is rewarding for everyone involved.

-A gift to STEM HOUSE would provide:
+A gift to STEM House would provide:

 • scholarships for SF students